makhmudislamov/Lyft_Apprenticeship_Sample/README.md

 # Technical Sample for Lyft Software Engineering Apprenticeship

 ## The files in this repository are sample from front end and back end of Dinora.net.
 Full repository is private.
+I was a solo (fullstack) developer in this project.

 ## Dinora is a peer to peer money exchange platform that minimizes transaction fees.